Navigation

 • your scrotum being too warm

-• some medicines – for example, sulfasalazine (used to treat rheumatoid arthritis and inflammatory bowel disease), chemotherapy, spironolactone (a water tablet or diuretic) or finasteride (a hair loss prevention tablet)
+• medicines such as sulfasalazine (used to treat rheumatoid arthritis and inflammatory bowel disease) and finasteride (a hair loss prevention tablet)

 • stress

-• having small testicles, or an inherited condition that has affected how your testicles develop and function
+• having small testicles or an injury to your testicles

 • a genetic disease